 Did you know that Netflix has over 76,000 genres to categorize its movie and tv show database?
-I am sure this must be as shocking to you as this was to me when I read about it first.
 Genres, rather micro-genres, could be as granular as “Asian_English_Mother-Son-Love_1980.”
-This is the level of granularity to which Netflix has segmented its product offerings, which is movies and shows.
+This is the level of granularity to which Netflix has segmented its product offerings; i.e, movies and shows.

-I think the success of Netflix answers this question on its own.
+I think the success of Netflix answers this question.
 Netflix is considered to have one of the best recommendation engines.
-They even hosted a competition on Kaggle and offered a prize money of USD 1 million to the team beating their recommendation algorithm.
+They’ve even hosted a competition on Kaggle and offered a prize money of USD 1 million to the team beating their recommendation algorithm.
 This shows the sophistication and advanced capabilities developed by the company on its platform.
 This recommendation tool is nothing but a segmentation exercise to map the movies and users.
 Sounds easy, right?

 Gone are the days when marketers used to identify their target customers based on their intuition and gut feelings.
 With the advent of big data tools and technologies, marketers are relying more and more on analytics software to identify the right customer with minimal spend.
 This is where segmentation comes into play and makes our lives easier.
 So, let’s first understand what is segmentation? and why do we need segmentation?

-Segmentation, in very simple terms, is grouping of customers in such a way that that customers falling into one segment have similar traits and attributes.
-The attributes could be in terms of their likings, preference, demographic features or socio-economic behavior.
-Segmentation is mainly talked with respect to customers, but it can refer to products as well.
-We will explore few examples as we move ahead in the article.
+Segmentation, in very simple terms, is the grouping of customers in such a way that they have similar traits and attributes.
+The attributes could be in terms of their likings, preferences, demographic features or socio-economic behavior.
+Segmentation is mainly applied to customers, but it can refer to products as well.
+We will explore a few examples as we move ahead in the article.

 With tighter marketing budgets, increasing consumer awareness, rising competition, easy availability of alternatives and substitutes, it is imperative to use marketing budgets to prudently to target the right customers, through the right channel, at the right time and offer them the right set of products.
 Let’s look at an example and understand why segmentation is important for marketers.